-Whether you are a J-1 student or J-1 scholar at UC Berkeley, health insurance coverage for yourself and all of your accompanying J-2 dependents is required throughout the period of stay.
+Health insurance coverage for all J-1 students and J-1 scholars and accompanying J-2 dependents is required throughout the period of stay.
 All students and scholars must enroll in a plan that meets the U.S. Department of State requirements.
-The required coverage and health insurance plan enrollment depends on both your affiliation at UC Berkeley and U.S. federal requirements (e.g. U.S. Department of State and the Affordable Care Act).
+The required coverage and health insurance plan enrollment options depend on the affiliation at UC Berkeley and U.S. federal requirements (e.g. U.S. Department of State and the Affordable Care Act).

 Visiting Scholars and Visiting Student Researchers

 Visiting Scholars and Visiting Student Researchers’ health insurance benefits are provided through Gallagher Benefit Services or GBS (formerly known as Garnett-Powers & Associates).
 See the UC Berkeley Visiting Scholar Benefits Program (UCB-VSBP) website for detailed plan and enrollment information.

 Visiting Professors, Lecturers and Researchers

-Please check with the scholar's department administrator and/or human resources representative regarding any benefits offered to you and your family through your UC Berkeley employment.
-If you have an insurance plan that meets all of the UC Berkeley and U.S. Department of State requirements but does not include medical evacuation and repatriation of remains, you must purchase supplemental insurance to make sure you also have this requirement covered.
+Please check with the scholar's department administrator and/or human resources representative regarding any benefits offered through UC Berkeley employment.
+If a scholar has an insurance plan that meets all of the UC Berkeley and U.S. Department of State requirements except medical evacuation and repatriation of remains, the scholar must purchase supplemental insurance to ensure this requirement is covered.
 One option for supplemental insurance for medical evacuation and repatriation of remains is BETA through BETINS: International Health and Travel Insurance.

 J-1 International Students (Enrolled UC Berkeley Students)